 COSMIC Functional Sizing

-- COSMIC measurements can be made before all requirements are known – highly suited to Agile development.
+- Estimates and measurements can be made before all requirements are known – highly suited to Agile development.

 Story points are prevalent across all Agile projects, they are a team-specific proxy measure for effort.
-By this, I mean that each team has a common understanding of the magnitude of a story point, it is typically in the order of a few hours of effort, but there are no strict rules.
-I saw one organisation that had 6 teams each of which had a different understanding of the size of a story point.
-Story points are not a universal currency, they are not a standard, they cannot reliably be used to compare teams or projects.
-Story points are a useful internal indicator of anticipated effort.
+Each team has a common understanding of the magnitude of a story point, it is typically in the order of a few hours of effort, but there are no strict rules.
+Story points are not a universal currency.
+They are not a standard and they cannot reliably be used to compare teams or projects.
+Story points are a useful internal indicator of anticipated effort, if no other means of estimation is available.
 Function points however are universal, standard and highly applicable to Agile development as much as any other development methodology.
-I advocate, continue with story points at the team level, but use function points for everything else.
-For more on the merits of CFP vs Story Points
+Click here to read more on the merits of CFP vs Story Points

 - Cost (total cost to design, develop, test and deliver)

-- Effort / Resources (effort needed to design, develop, test and deliver)
+- Effort (effort needed to design, develop, test and deliver)

 - Quality (defect potentials for each constituent of the delivery)

 Take a few past projects, insert their requirements into ScopeMaster to get the functional size.
-Given that you (should) know the cost, effort and schedule of those projects.
-You can then use that data to predict the next project, simple, easy and fast.
+Given that you already know the cost of that past project, you can now estimate the effort and schedule of the new project.